robodhhb/BrickClassifi3r/README.md

 375 training examples - 125 examples for each object.

 For more information have a look at the first two folders: One for the Lego Mindstorms project and the other for the neural network training on the PC.
-The third folder contains files for 3D-printing the cube, the cyliner and the small cube.
+The third folder contains files for 3D-printing the cube, the cylinder and the small cube.